2024

 Unveiling the Night reveals the nocturnal wildlife that inhabit the landscape.
 As I sleep, these native and introduced species continue their routines, instincts, and behaviours, shaped by the need to survive.
 Their presence fascinates me, and I am drawn to understand their roles within this ecosystem—their impact both beneficial and detrimental.

-Image: Unveiling 1 – last quarter moon, 19°, 4th of March, 2024 giclée print on fine art paper 60×107cm Edition of 6
+Image: Unveiling 1 – last quarter moon, 19°, 4th of March, 2024 giclée print on fine art paper 60×107cm Edition

 —-